Everett Harris & Co. CA Sells 2,000 Shares of American Electric Power Company, Inc. (NASDAQ:AEP)

 Everett Harris & Co.
-CA trimmed its position in shares of American Electric Power Company, Inc. (NASDAQ:AEP – Free Report) by 30.6% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,541 shares of the company’s stock after selling 2,000 shares during the quarter.
+CA cut its position in shares of American Electric Power Company, Inc. (NASDAQ:AEP – Free Report) by 30.6% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 4,541 shares of the company’s stock after selling 2,000 shares during the quarter.
 Everett Harris & Co.
-CA’s holdings in American Electric Power were worth $413,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+CA’s holdings in American Electric Power were worth $413,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds and other institutional investors have also recently modified their holdings of AEP.
-Sequoia Financial Advisors LLC raised its holdings in American Electric Power by 0.9% in the 1st quarter.
-Sequoia Financial Advisors LLC now owns 18,989 shares of the company’s stock worth $1,728,000 after purchasing an additional 171 shares during the period.
-Machina Capital S.A.S. raised its holdings in American Electric Power by 99.1% in the 1st quarter.
-Machina Capital S.A.S. now owns 7,156 shares of the company’s stock worth $651,000 after purchasing an additional 3,561 shares during the period.
-Asset Management One Co.
-Ltd. raised its holdings in American Electric Power by 2.2% in the 1st quarter.
-Asset Management One Co.
-Ltd. now owns 252,670 shares of the company’s stock worth $22,990,000 after purchasing an additional 5,478 shares during the period.
-Verdence Capital Advisors LLC raised its holdings in American Electric Power by 28.7% in the 1st quarter.
-Verdence Capital Advisors LLC now owns 13,988 shares of the company’s stock worth $1,273,000 after purchasing an additional 3,121 shares during the period.
-Finally, Center For Asset Management LLC raised its holdings in American Electric Power by 62.6% in the 1st quarter.
-Center For Asset Management LLC now owns 6,106 shares of the company’s stock worth $556,000 after purchasing an additional 2,350 shares during the period.
-73.74% of the stock is owned by institutional investors.
+Other hedge funds also recently made changes to their positions in the company.
+Trifecta Capital Advisors LLC purchased a new position in American Electric Power during the fourth quarter valued at $25,000.
+AXS Investments LLC purchased a new position in American Electric Power during the fourth quarter valued at $27,000.
+Dark Forest Capital Management LP raised its stake in American Electric Power by 91.9% during the fourth quarter.
+Dark Forest Capital Management LP now owns 284 shares of the company’s stock valued at $27,000 after buying an additional 136 shares during the last quarter.
+Penserra Capital Management LLC purchased a new position in American Electric Power during the first quarter valued at $27,000.
+Finally, Baldrige Asset Management LLC raised its stake in American Electric Power by 200.0% during the fourth quarter.
+Baldrige Asset Management LLC now owns 300 shares of the company’s stock valued at $28,000 after buying an additional 200 shares during the last quarter.
+73.74% of the stock is currently owned by institutional investors.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, June 9th.
-Shareholders of record on Wednesday, May 10th were paid a $0.83 dividend.
-This represents a $3.32 annualized dividend and a yield of 3.94%.
-The ex-dividend date was Tuesday, May 9th.
-American Electric Power’s payout ratio is currently 85.79%.
+The company also recently announced a quarterly dividend, which was paid on Friday, June 9th.
+Investors of record on Wednesday, May 10th were given a $0.83 dividend.
+The ex-dividend date of this dividend was Tuesday, May 9th.
+This represents a $3.32 dividend on an annualized basis and a dividend yield of 3.94%.
+American Electric Power’s dividend payout ratio is currently 85.79%.

-AEP has been the topic of a number of recent research reports.
-The Goldman Sachs Group started coverage on American Electric Power in a report on Wednesday, June 7th.
-They issued a “buy” rating and a $98.00 target price on the stock.
-Mizuho cut their price target on American Electric Power from $94.00 to $93.00 in a research note on Thursday.
-BMO Capital Markets cut their price target on American Electric Power from $103.00 to $96.00 in a research note on Friday, June 30th.
-LADENBURG THALM/SH SH started coverage on American Electric Power in a research note on Monday, April 3rd.
-They issued a “sell” rating and a $82.50 price target for the company.
-Finally, Guggenheim cut their price target on American Electric Power from $105.00 to $96.00 in a research note on Friday.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and seven have assigned a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $97.97.
+Several research firms have recently weighed in on AEP.
+UBS Group cut American Electric Power from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $105.00 to $92.00 in a research note on Tuesday, June 6th.
+StockNews.com began coverage on American Electric Power in a research note on Thursday, May 18th.
+They issued a “hold” rating for the company.
+Guggenheim decreased their price target on American Electric Power from $105.00 to $96.00 in a research note on Friday.
+The Goldman Sachs Group began coverage on American Electric Power in a research note on Wednesday, June 7th.
+They issued a “buy” rating and a $98.00 price target for the company.
+Finally, LADENBURG THALM/SH SH began coverage on American Electric Power in a research report on Monday, April 3rd.
+They set a “sell” rating and a $82.50 price objective for the company.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat, the company has an average rating of “Hold” and a consensus target price of $97.97.

 American Electric Power Company Profile